rupeshshewalkar/scripting/xorgs-linux-command.md

 **Example**

-1) Find all the .mp3 files in the music folder and pass to the ls command, -print0 is required if any filenames contain whitespace.:
+**1) Find all the .mp3 files in the music folder and pass to the ls command, -print0 is required if any filenames contain whitespace.:**

 	   find ./music -name "*.mp3" -print0 | xargs -0 ls